 Protecting Farmers From the Worst Effects of Climate Change

 In recent years, farmers across Ohio and the country have increasingly struggled with severe and unpredictable weather, including drought, flooding, and dangerous storms.
 At the root of these challenges is a progressively warming planet that, if not mitigated, could dramatically transform American agriculture.
-That's why it's essential that we respond quickly and aggressively to the threat of climate change.
+That's why we need to respond quickly and aggressively to the threat of climate change.
 A shift toward organic farming methods and away from fossil fuels is necessary to avoid the worst effects of a warming planet.

 Explore OEFFA's Advocacy Toolkit, which includes resources for taking action and OEFFA Farm Policy Matters Monthly News Bulletin archives.